DanForys/ts-query-model/docs/columns/enumColumn.md

 ## When to use

+- Your TypeScript code expects a string from a strictly defined set
-For a column of defined `ENUM` values.
+- Your database column is an `ENUM` of defined values

+## How it works

 This column type is generic and takes a union of string values for the permitted `ENUM` values.
 For example, if a column was defined with the possible enum values `CHEESE`, `WINE` and `JELLY`,